MuhtasimTanmoy/notebook/Language/Rust/Rust.md

 - No green threads given, can be a library but not runtime feature to support to write a portion.

+- If you have a reference &T, then normally in Rust the compiler performs optimizations based on the knowledge that &T points to immutable data.
+Mutating that data, for example through an alias or by transmuting an &T into an &mut T, is considered undefined behavior. `UnsafeCell<T>` opts-out of the immutability guarantee for &T: a shared reference &UnsafeCell<T> may point to data that is being mutated.
+This is called “interior mutability”.

 ## Ownership